andersfuf/UIS_Prototype/README.md

 #### Employee role:

+EUS-CUS7-2023 Transfer currently disabled in the templates.
+Could be enabled and debugged

 Accounts EUS-11
 EUS-11 as an emplee i have access to specific customer accounts, so the employee can manage the customer.
 Thoughts: SQL.
 The data model maps employees to customer accounts.
 The employee could be mapped to a customer.